 back on an academic basis.

-drank, until the rising sun reached into the study-library-armory.
-Then
+drank and we drank, until the rising sun reached into the study-library-armory.

 took me twenty miles to Hammond, Indiana, and the job that financed my

 During our two years as neighbours, we had many such meetings.